galaxyproject/galaxy-hub/content/news/2024-12-12-DecemberNewsletter/index.md

 # **Galaxy in Research**

-As we look back on 2024, we’re excited to celebrate the new recurring feature in our News section: *Galaxy in Research*.
-This series has **spotlighted new and exciting studies from around the world**, showcasing how researchers are leveraging Galaxy to tackle complex scientific questions.
+Looking back on 2024, we’re excited to celebrate the new recurring feature in our News section: *Galaxy in Research*.
+This series has **spotlighted new and exciting studies from around the world**, showcasing how researchers leverage Galaxy to tackle complex scientific questions.
 From population genetics to structural biology, these stories have not only highlighted the versatility of Galaxy but also the incredible innovations of our community.
 We hope you’ve enjoyed these features as much as we’ve loved sharing them\!

 [**Galaxy in Research: Transforming life in the tropics using genomic technologies for One Health**](https://galaxyproject.org/news/2024-11-21-galaxy-in-research-calcino2024/)
 *How can genomics improve health, food production, and biodiversity in tropical regions?
 A new review explores how cutting-edge technologies, including Galaxy, are shaping a sustainable future for the tropics.*